projectharmonia/bevy_replicon/README.md

 - No builtin I/O. Use it with any messaging library.
 We provide a first-party integration with [`renet`](https://github.com/lucaspoffo/renet) via `bevy_replicon_renet`.
 - API focused on writing logic once that automatically works for singleplayer, client, server, and listen server (when server is also a player).

+## Goals

-The purpose of the crate is to provide a minimal core that can be extended with the necessary features to ensure smooth gameplay.
+The purpose of the crate is to provide a minimal and fast core that can be extended with the necessary features to ensure smooth gameplay.
 Consider the following examples:

 - A slow paced centrally hosted game wants ECS-level replication, and maybe some interpolation on top.
 - A slightly faster paced game might care more about order and need a lockstep system.